 In this case, most of the vaccines that have helped save human lives aren’t used on humans—they’re used on other animals that can carry the disease and infect humans by biting them.
 State rabies programs have guidelines for vaccinating pets and wildlife and tracking animals that might have rabies.
-Any human who is bitten by an animal, regardless of whether the animal has been vaccinated, must go to a doctor or hospital to receive a rabies vaccine.
+Anyone who is bitten by an animal that has not been vaccinated for rabies, or appears to show symptoms, should go to a doctor or hospital to get checked out and potentially receive a rabies vaccine.

 Though rabies is still a threat is some parts of the world, many countries have robust vaccination and tracking programs.
 “Latin America has one of the best anti-rabies programs in the world,” Najera says.
 “I got bitten by a rabid dog when I was six years old [in Mexico].
 They caught the dog and the dog died a couple of days later from rabies, and so if I would have not gotten the vaccine I probably would have been dead.”